 Pitch your tent near the private lake free (mostly) from the sound of traffic.
-There is water sports including, a fishing boat, canoe, kayak, as well as hiking trails in the forest.
+Beautiful hiking trails in the forest.
 No fishing license is required as this is a private lake.
-Life jackets are required for everyone on a boat, canoe or kayak.
 There is a "bent Tree" in the forest, that may have been created by the Indians a long time ago.
 There is a cabin with a flush toilet and an outdoor kitchen with a wood fired pizza oven for cooking.
 There is a picnic table and fire ring at each campsite.
-We plan to add a tipi as a fifth campsite this year.

 This campground is located on the Flying J Farm, a sustainable farm where we practice regenerative agriculture growing grass-fed, grass-finished beef, maple syrup, and vegetables, chemical free, no antibiotics, and no hormones.
 The proprietor is Richard Jensen, a former pilot, professor, writer, and editor, now enjoying retirement as a farmer.
 Farm products are available to campers for purchase.